CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 # Plugin development

 Cromwell CMS Plugins are JavaScript modules that can extend functionality of a Theme, Admin panel or API server.
 They follow specific structure and built with CMS CLI tools.
 Unlike with Themes there's no Next.js involved in the build process.
-Although Plugin frontend follows principles of Next.js pages, so if you are not familiar with Next.js, [you should definitely start with it first](https://nextjs.org/docs/getting-started).
+Although Plugin's frontend follows principles of Next.js pages, so if you are not familiar with Next.js, [you should definitely start with it first](https://nextjs.org/docs/getting-started).

 ### Create a project